Stout Batwing: Development

-During World War I, William Bushnell Stout was employed by Packard in 1917 when he was appointed as a technical advisor to the War production board who in turn gave Stout a contract to develop an aircraft.
+During World War I, William Bushnell Stout was employed by Packard in 1917 when he was appointed as a technical advisor to the War production board, who gave Stout a contract to develop an aircraft.
 Funded by the Motor Products Corporation, Stout developed the "Batwing" aircraft hoping to sell the aircraft to the United States Army Air Service.
 Stout first experimented with an all-wood flying wing glider, the "Batwing Glider", tested at Ford Airport in 1926.
 Stout's design was nicknamed "Bushnell's Turtle" (a reference to the unrelated David Bushnell's American Turtle shape).

 Design

-The Batwing was designed with an unusually broad chord, thick section cantilevered wing with the horizontal stabilizers set very close to the rear of the aircraft.
+The Batwing was designed with an unusually broad chord, thick section of cantilevered wing with the horizontal stabilizers set very close to the rear of the aircraft.

 The wings were covered with a three-ply wood veneer only 1/20 of an inch thick.
 The internal bracing consisted of hundreds of spruce struts.
 Nine spars tested to 1 ton of load each.
 Likely encountering a Junkers F.13, Bill Stout abandoned wood construction for metal corrugated skinning over a metal frame.

 To reduce drag, the aircraft employed a cantilever wing without support wires or struts.
 This required a "thick" wing to build a spar deep enough to support the aircraft.
-To maintain the thin airfoil sections commonly used at the time, the chord also had to be longer as the wing became thicker.
+To maintain the thin airfoil sections commonly used at the time, the chord also had to be longer, as the wing became thicker.
 In the case of the Batwing, the chord was almost the entire length of the aircraft.
 Since the spar did not need to be as thick toward the tips to support the load, the chord decreased further out along the wing, forming an oval-shaped wing.
 As ideal as this was, it caused significant engineering challenges.

 Further aerodynamic drag reductions came from having the water-cooled engine embedded into the wing with retractable radiators.

 The pilot sat in an open cockpit placed at the top of the aircraft.
 Downward visibility was restricted by the wing.
 The Batwing was the first example of a cantilevered wing designed and built in the United States.